awsdocs/amazon-s3-userguide/doc_source/object-ownership-migrating-acls-prerequisites.md

 ### Grant access to S3 log delivery group for server access logging<a name="object-ownership-server-access-logs"></a>

-If you want to apply the bucket owner enforced setting to disable ACLs for a server access logging target bucket, you must migrate bucket ACL permissions for the S3 log delivery group to the logging service principal \(`logging.s3.amazonaws.com`\) in a bucket policy\.
+If you want to apply the Bucket owner enforced setting to disable ACLs for a server access logging target bucket, you must migrate bucket ACL permissions for the S3 log delivery group to the logging service principal \(`logging.s3.amazonaws.com`\) in a bucket policy\.
 For more information about log delivery permissions, see [Permissions for log delivery](enable-server-access-logging.md#grant-log-delivery-permissions-general)\.

 This bucket ACL grants `WRITE` and `READ_ACP` access to the S3 log delivery group: